 DistributedProperty is a stereotype of Property used to apply a probability distribution to the values of the property.
 Specific distributions should be defined as subclasses of the DistributedProperty stereotype with the operands of the distributions represented by properties of those stereotype subclasses.
-A sample set of probability distributions that could be applied to value properties is given in Annex C, Section C.6, "Distribution Extensions."
+A sample set of probability distributions that could be applied to value properties is given in Annex D, "Distribution Extensions" on page 242."